 Men Accountable for Sexual Exploitation

-To reduce all forms of commercial sexual exploitation through an accountability-focused program for men who have solicited commercial sex.
+To prevent and reduce all forms of commercial sexual exploitation through an accountability-focused program for men.

 - hear testimonies from local survivors about the impact of men’s sexually-exploitative choices.